-The school, as an equal opportunity educational provider and employer, does not discriminate on the basis of race, color, religion, sex, national origin, disability, age, or any other basis prohibited by law, in educational programs or activities, including vocational and career technology (CTE) programs.
-The district and its schools comply with Title VI and Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; Title II of the Americans with Disabilities Act of 1990 (ADA), as amended, which incorporates and expands upon the requirements of Section 504 of the Rehabilitation Act of 1973, as amended; the Age Discrimination Act of 1975, as amended; and any other legally-protected classification or status protected by law.
+The school, as an equal opportunity educational provider and employer, does not discriminate on the basis of race, color, religion, sex, national origin, disability, age, or any other basis prohibited by law, in educational programs or activities, including vocational and career technology (CTE) programs, and provides equal access to the Boy Scouts and other designated youth groups.
+The School complies with Title VI and Title VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; Title II of the Americans with Disabilities Act of 1990 (ADA), as amended, which incorporates and expands upon the requirements of Section 504 of the Rehabilitation Act of 1973, as amended; the Age Discrimination Act of 1975, as amended; and any other legally-protected classification or status protected by law.

-In accordance with Title IX, the district does not discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate extends to admission and employment.
-Inquiries about the application of Title IX may be referred to the district's Title IX Coordinator (see below), to the Assistant Secretary for Civil Rights of the Department of Education, or both.
+School Name does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, including in admission and employment.
+Inquiries about the application of Title IX may be referred to the Title IX Coordinator (see below), to the Office for Civil Rights, or both.
+More information on the School's Title IX policy and the School's Title IX grievance procedure is available at (website or other location where Title IX information is posted).
+Information on reporting conduct that may constitute sex discrimination under Title IX and how to make a report of sex discrimination is included in the School's "Freedom from Sex Discrimination (Title IX)" policy as outlined in the Employee Handbook and Student Handbook.
 Questions or concerns about compliance with these federal programs should be brought to the attention of the following persons designated as being responsible for coordinating compliance with these requirements:

-For concerns regarding discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, and gender-based harassment, contact the Title IX Coordinator, Rosalinda Gonzalez, Michelle Schultz, or Mike Martin at 1301 Waters Ridge, Lewisville, TX 75057; (972) 316-3663; TitleIX@responsiveed.com.
+For concerns regarding discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, and gender-based harassment, contact the Title IX Coordinator, Rosalinda Gonzalez, Michelle Schultz, or Beckie Allen, 1301 Waters Ridge, Lewisville, Texas 75057; (972) 316-3663; TitleIX@responsiveed.com. ("Chief" Coordinator name) retains ultimate oversight over the School's compliance with Title IX.
 Reports can be made at any time and by any person, including during nonschool hours, by mail, phone, or e-mail.
 During school business hours, reports may also be made in person.
 Upon receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with district policy.

-For concerns regarding discrimination on the basis of disability, contact Kendahl Owoh, Executive Director of Special Education, Dyslexia, & Section 504 Services, at 1301 Waters Ridge, Lewisville, TX 75057; (972)316-3663 ext.368; specialeducation@resposiveed.com
+For concerns regarding discrimination on the basis of disability, contact Kendahl Owoh, Executive Director of Special Education, Dyslexia, & Section 504 Services, at 1301 Waters Ridge, Lewisville, Texas 75057; (972)316-3663 ext.368; specialeducation@resposiveed.com